zerovectorspace/GameLoop/README.md

 // Create a game loop at 30 updatesPerSecond
 GameLoop myGame(30);

-// Create a game loop at 30 updatesPerSecond that interpolates at 0%, 30%, 60%, 90%
+// Create a game loop at 30 updatesPerSecond that interpolates at 0% and 50%
     // Second argument values can be: "slow" (0%, 50%), "medium" (0%, 30%, 60%, 90%), "fast" (As fast as possible)
-GameLoop myGame(30, "medium");
+GameLoop myGame(30, "slow");
 ```

 ## GameLoop Overrides